 Remember Óscar López?
 The loan he initially got help boost his business and profits: now he has plans to expand Deli 23 throughout San Francisco, California.

 19. Train your employees

 Your workers should have the skills and knowledge that they need to carry out their roles effectively.
 One way to ensure this is to hire individuals who possess the relevant experience.
 But it is also crucial to provide your employees with training.
 The money that you spend on this should be viewed as an investment in human resources.

 If you don’t have the cash to pay for training programs, consider taking a loan.
 Providing your workers with training programs will build loyalty and help motivate and encourage your employees.
 Most importantly, it will enable your employees to discharge their duties in a better manner.

 20. Improve your product or service

 A superior product or one that delivers higher value will attract more customers.
-The investment that you make to improve your product or service can help you to gain market share and grow your business.
+The investment you make to improve your product or service can help you gain market share and grow your business.
 Remember that it may not be necessary to make drastic changes.
-Often, a minor tweak like a change in packaging or a focus on a different attribute of your product can result in an improvement in sales.
+Often, a minor tweak like a change in packaging or a focus on a different attribute of your product can improve sales.

 Ready to grow your business?
 We can help